kosso/ti.downloadmanager/README.md

 tidownloadmanager
 ===========================================

-Android module using the built-in Download Manager for file downloads.
+iOS & Android module using the built-in Download Manager for file downloads.

 Minimum Titanium SDK is 7.0.0.GA  (To still support Android 5)

+Now with full parity on iOS version.

 -------------